Cranbrook bills itself as the basecamp of the Kootenays as it offers easy access to…

-My expectations were low as I headed off to Escondido Falls in Malibu.
-After all I was in southern California – a place at least in my mind associated with lots of people and very little in the way of wilderness.
+My expectations were low as I headed off on a hike to Escondido Falls in Malibu.
+After all, I was in southern California – a place at least in my mind associated with lots of people and very little in the way of wilderness.

 Fortunately I was wrong.
 It seems that some of the canyons accessible from the Pacific Coast Highway offer some pretty decent hiking.
 I took a few hours and hiked to Escondido Falls in beautiful Escondido Canyon Park, just 17 miles west of Santa Monica.